Postgraduate Diploma in Fire Safety Practice (Buildings and other Structures)

 Lectures are normally held on Friday evenings from 7.00pm - 10.00pm and Saturday mornings from 9.30am - 12.30pm each week over two semesters (late September to April) with one workshop session scheduled for Friday afternoon.
 In addition to attending lectures, participants may be required to submit coursework as part of the students' assessment.
 Examinations take place in May.

 The award of a Postgraduate Diploma in Fire Safety Practice is based on a combination of the results of two examination papers and two coursework assignments.
 Each paper and the coursework constitute one third of the overall assessment.
 Students must pass each paper and the coursework.
 There is no system of compensation.
 The pass mark for the examinations and the coursework is 40%.
 A Distinction is awarded to those who obtain an overall average mark of 70% or more in both the coursework and two papers combined at the summer examination.
-The Diploma awarding ceremony takes place in November.

 The admission requirement is a degree in Civil Engineering or Architecture.
 Other suitably qualified construction professionals may also be admitted.
 A candidate may be interviewed to establish his or her suitability for the course.